artteknika/Magic-Sand/README.md

 ### Calibration

 Basically refer to [Magic-sand](https://github.com/thomwolf/Magic-Sand).
-I changed Application Status GUI, it shows Application Status, RealSense2 Status, Calibration ROI, the status of Calibration.
+This application was modified Status GUI, it shows Application Status, RealSense2 Status, Calibration ROI and, the status of Calibration.
-RealSense2 requires time buffer for calibration, so I added The Status GUI shows ready for calibration.
+RealSense2 requires buffer time for calibration, so this was added The Status GUI shows ready for calibration.
 Please check it before calibration.

 #### Debug mode for calibration